Dyo prasina matia

 This musical score contains the songs "Dyo prasina matia" and "S' ta filisa ta cheili sou", set to music by Mimis Katrivanos and lyrics by Kostas Kiousis.

 The monochrome cover, which is adorned with a sketch of a woman's face by Kost.
 Pap.
-[Kostas Papadopoulos], bears the titles of the two songs, the creators, the publisher, the edition number (5th).
-The monochrome back cover contains the musical score of the song "S' ta filisa ta cheili sou" and "A. Varthalitis" is written.
+[Kostas Papadopoulos], bears the titles of the two songs, the creators, the publisher and the edition number (5th).
+The monochrome back cover contains the musical score of the song "S' ta filisa ta cheili sou" and the name "A. Varthalitis" is mentioned.

 This is a musical score with a system of three staffs (two for piano and one for voice).